TheJollyLaMa/jolly-sim-siddhi/README.md

 - ✅ **Web3.Storage Uploads:** Enabled file uploads via the web3.storage CLI.
 - ✅ **Logo Integration:** Added DecentSmartHome logo to the project.
 - ✅ **OpenAi with Sim Siddhi Context:** Ask an OpenAi trained on the Decent Smart Home and Jolly Sim Siddhi way of life
+- ✅ **OpenAi with Doctor Buddha Context:** Ask an OpenAi trained on the latest health topics relevant to your unique situation!
+Give Dr. Buddha your health data to look for associations and suggestions.
+Give it the latest YouTube videos to transcribe so it's up to date with the latest presentations that are relevant to your health.
+- ✅ **OpenAi with WotserWell Context:** OpenAi Assistant that taps into a vector store of Wisdom of the Sages Episodes for vedic wisdom as presented by Raghunath and Kaustubha Das.
+This is a great way to get a quick answer to a question or to get a quick dose of wisdom from the sages!
+- ✅ **Asteroid Belt:** Just a cool visual for now but will soon be a functional AsteRoids type game.

 ### Upcoming Milestones